alimoradi296/LLMdevtools/README.md

 A comprehensive toolkit for LLM-powered development workflows and code generation.
 This repository provides a collection of tools and utilities to automate coding tasks, manage file operations, and integrate LLM capabilities into your development process.

+search_content.sh:
+Takes 3 command-line arguments:

+Search string to find
+Directory to search in
+Output file name

+Creates a well-structured output file that includes:

+Search parameters and timestamp
+For each file with matches:

+File path
+Number of matches in the file
+Each matching line with its line number

+Summary with total files and matches found

+Additional features:

+Skips binary files and hidden directories (like .git) Handles files with spaces in their names
+Includes error handling for invalid directories
+Shows progress with a final summary.
 ## 🚧 Development Status

 This project is in active development.
 Here's what's currently being worked on: